davidryan59/ji-rcn/README.md

 var jn = new Jinote(object, alg)

 // Instance methods
-jn.getAlg()            // Return algorithm for the Jinote jn.getNotation()       // Return a notation for the Jinote, e.g. "E'4" for new Jinote(5/4)
-jn.getPitch()          // Equivalent to getNotation()
+jn.get1()              // Return a new identity Jinote (from any Jinote) jn.copy()              // Return a deep copy of a Jinote jn.getAlg()            // Return algorithm for the Jinote jn.getNotation()       // Return a notation for the Jinote, e.g. "E'4" for new Jinote(5/4) jn.getPitch()          // Equivalent to getNotation()